George Michael Genovese

 George Genovese went to Port Richmond High School in Staten Island, NY.
 When he graduated in 1940 he went to a tryout camp in Waterbury, CT and was signed by the St. Louis Cardinals.
 He had two older brothers, Frank and Anthony, who played professional baseball.

-Genovese began his major league career on April 29, 1950, appearing as a pinch hitter for pitcher Ray Scarborough.
-He would walk against New York Yankees' pitcher Allie Reynolds in his first career plate appearance.
-In his next game, May 5, Genovese pinch hit for pitcher Mickey Harris and grounded out.
-He pinch ran for catcher Al Evans in his third and final game (May 6), scoring a run when Eddie Yost doubled him home two batters later.
+Genovese began his major league career on April 29, 1950, appearing for the Senators as a pinch hitter for pitcher Ray Scarborough.
+He walked against New York Yankees' pitcher Allie Reynolds in his first career plate appearance.
+In his next game, on May 5th, Genovese pinch hit for pitcher Mickey Harris and grounded out.
+He pinch ran for catcher Al Evans in his third and final game (May 6th), scoring a run when Eddie Yost doubled him home two batters later.

 Later in the 1950 season, he was sent to the Chattanooga Lookouts of the Class AA Southern Association.
-He played in 3 major league games with the Senators.
 He then played seven more seasons in the minor leagues and retired from playing.
-Genovese also managed the Tigres de México in 1956.
+Genovese also managed the Tigres de México from 1955 to 1958.

 A shortstop in the minors, Genovese played in at least 1,387 games, collecting at least 1,162 hits (of which at least 241 were for extra bases).

 After managing in the San Francisco Giants chain for four years, Genovese was a scout for the club for over 20 years.
-Genovese signed Royce Clayton for the Giants, among others.
+Genovese signed Bobby Bonds, George Foster, Gary Matthews and Royce Clayton for the Giants, among others.
 He also scouted for the St. Louis Cardinals, Florida Marlins and Los Angeles Dodgers.

 Year-by-Year Managerial Record